SukkoPera/LittleSixteen/README.md

 - Since the RF modulator is basically useless these days, a [replacement circuit](https://github.com/mbarszcz-pcb/c64-rf-modulator-replacement) was integrated on the board, providing either Luma+Chroma (say S-Video) or Composite Video.
 - Added the possibility of combining the KERNAL and BASIC in a single all-in-one ROM: this allows replacing the original power-hungry chips with a single W27C512, which can also incorporate the Plus/4 function ROMs.
 - ESD protection was improved on all ports.
+- The track and ground plane layout were optimized in a few places in order to reduce noise and crosstalk.

 While the comprehensive switch of connectors to the C64 counterparts might be frowned upon, it was done because [C64-style cases](https://icomp.de/shop-icomp/en/shop/product/c64c-case.html) are still in production and this way LittleSixteen V3 will fit them just perfectly, yielding the ability to build new C16s from scratch, which is another one of our goals.